| || |

 Klingspor link.
 Catalog of some of his commercial fonts.
 [Google]

 Foundry created in 2006 by Virginia Beach, VA-based Harry Warren (b.
 1961, Cape Charles).
-Digitization of the typefaces by Bob Alonso (of BA Graphics).
+Digitization of the typefaces was initially done by Bob Alonso (of BA Graphics).

 Showcase of Harry Warren's typefaces at MyFonts.
 [Google]